Skip to Main Content

 Understanding the search screen

 Applying your search correctly to databases and search tools is critical to finding relevant literature.
 Search interfaces will look different but often have similar search functionality and features.
+The interactive activity below demonstrates some database features and elements of an effective search.

 Example question: Does the general public support the use of quotas as a strategy to get more women into parliament?